polkadot-developers/polkavm-storage-contract-dapps/viem-dapp/README.md

 # Viem DApp Example

-This is a simple example Next.js application that demonstrates how to interact with the Storage smart contract on Westend Asset Hub using the [viem](https://viem.sh/) library.
+This is a simple example Next.js application that demonstrates how to interact with the Storage smart contract on Passet Hub using the [viem](https://viem.sh/) library.

 For comprehensive instructions and explanations about building dApps with Viem on Polkadot smart contracts, check out the [Create a dApp with Viem](https://papermoonio.github.io/polkadot-mkdocs/tutorials/smart-contracts/launch-your-first-project/create-dapp-viem/) tutorial.